albertrdixon/tmplnator/README.md

 Add your templates to some directory: `ADD configs /templates`

-Run tmplnator like so: `t2 -td /templates`
+Run tmplnator like so: `t2 -template-dir /templates`

 And that's it!